In Italy there are many events related to folk culture and traditions, spectacular and engaging for all. Let's discover the best Italian folk events!

 The Palio in Italy is an ancient form of entertainment, and other cities besides Siena preserve this fascinating tradition.
 A true plunge into the knightly Middle Ages!

-6. Procida's Sea Festival and Graziella Festival
+11. Procida's Sea Festival and Graziella Festival

 Alphonse de Lamartine, like many other intellectuals of his time, made the ritual trip to Italy during his youth, which brought young people closer to classical culture and Renaissance beauty.

 From his stay in Campania he took inspiration for his famous novel 'Graziella', and from his work the inhabitants of Procida took inspiration for their traditional Sea Festival that celebrates the island's indissoluble bond with the marvellous sea that embraces it.
-The culmination of the celebration is the election of 'Graziella', the most beautiful girl on the island.
-A summer festival not to be missed, traditionally held in July in the beautiful setting of the Italian Capital of Culture 2022!

-5. St Alexander's Festival in Ischia
+10. St. Alexander's Festival in Ischia

-Also in Campania, on the enchanting island of Ischia, there is the annual festival of St. Alexander on 26 August, during which a colourful procession of participants parade through the narrow street in traditional costumes, starting from the Aragonese Castle and ending at the port.
+Also in Campania, on the enchanting island of Ischia, there is the annual festival of St. Alexander on August 26, during which a colourful procession of participants parade through the narrow street in traditional costumes, starting from the Aragonese Castle and ending at the port.

-Among the participants, you will be able to identify the Greek colonists of Pithecusa, the Romans in their purple robes and the fluffy stately clothes of the families that ruled the island for centuries, such as the Ferrante, Colonna and Borboni families.
+Among the participants, you will be able to identify the Greek colonists of Pithecusa, the Romans in their purple robes and the fluffy stately clothes of the families that ruled the island for centuries, such as the Ferrante, Colonna and Bourbon families.

-Among the participants, you will also recognise those who pay homage to the island's typical trades such as fishermen, farmers and fan weavers.
+Among the participants, you will also recognise those who pay homage to the island's typical jobs such as fishermen, farmers and fan weavers.
 At the end of the procession, a mass is held in Borgo Sant'Alessandro, after which you can celebrate with a rich banquet of traditional products.

-4. Sant Miquel Festival in Alghero
+9. Sant Miquel Festival in Alghero

 The calendar of events is extremely varied, from music concerts featuring artists like Antonello Venditti, and completely original events such as the Cooking Cup (a sailing and culinary regatta), to street performances with clowns and puppets.
 In addition to these, editorial reviews, author aperitifs, and appointments dedicated to the future of tourism, such as workshops focusing on gamification to promote the city's cultural heritage through the dynamics of game design.

 Sardinia is a land that boasts a popular culture rich in traditions and events.
-Here, the village of Stintino rises in one of the most beautiful settings on the island and was founded by 45 families from Asinara who were forced to leave their homes.
-The patronal feast of the village, celebrated on 8 September, is dedicated to the Beata Vergine della Difesa (Blessed Virgin of Defence).
-It commemorates when, in 1885, the simulacrum of the Virgin was carried by boat from Asinara to Stintino.
+Here, the village of Stintino stands out rising in one of the most beautiful settings on the island; it was founded by 45 families from Asinara who were forced to leave their homes.

-The event takes place every year in August in Salento in the municipality of Melpignano, in the esplanade of the Augustinian convent, and attracts many Italian and international musicians as well as large crowds of tourists who are spending the summer in Puglia.
+The event takes place every year in August in Salento in the municipality of Melpignano, in the esplanade of the Augustinian convent, and attracts many Italian and international musicians as well as large crowds of tourists who are spending the summer in Apulia.

 The event is mainly dedicated to the promotion of traditional music from Salento and its fusion with other musical categories such as rock, jazz and symphonic music.

-The main protagonist is the 'pizzica', a lively dance that goes back to the ancient tradition of the ritual of healing from the bite of the tarantula, a spider present in the region during harvest time.
+The main protagonist is the 'pizzica', a stunning lively dance that goes back to the ancient tradition of the ritual of healing from the bite of the tarantula, a spider present in the region during harvest time.

 Its bite caused a general malaise that could only be cured with music: the sick person would start to shake from head to legs, crawling on his back, keeping close to the ground and thus identifying himself completely with the figure of the spider and thus recovering from its bite.